Admir Smajić: International career

-After representing Yugoslavia at the 1984 Olympics, Smajić later became an A international for the Yugoslav national team.
+After representing Yugoslavia at the 1984 Olympics, Smajić later became an A international in the Yugoslavia national team.
 Between friendly games, and qualifiers for the 1988 UEFA European Championship, he had made 5 appearances in 1987.

 Almost a decade later, and after the break-up of Yugoslavia, he became part of national team of Bosnia and Herzegovina, making two appearances in 1996.
 Smajić was given an emotional farewell in what was likely his last appearance for the Bosnian national team on 25 April 2000 in Sarajevo, a 0–1 result in a friendly against FIFA All Stars (Thomas Häßler, Roberto Baggio, Mustapha Hadji, Bernard Lama and Dunga, among others that made up the All Stars team).

 Managerial career

 Throughout his managerial career, Smajić didn't manage many teams.
 From 1998 to 1999 he was the player-manager of BSC Young Boys, from 2001 to 2002 head coach of the Bosnia and Herzegovina U21 national team, from 2003 to 2004 manager of Yverdon-Sport FC and for a short time in 2004, from April to June, manager of FC Sion.

 It wasn't until 2011 that Smajić got his next managerial duty, being the Yverdon-Sport assistant manager to Italian manager Vittorio Bevilacqua.
 In 2014 he came back to Sion, becoming an assistant to German manager Jochen Dries.
 After Dries got sacked in December 2014, Smajić took over as new manager of the Sion II team.
 He managed the II team until September 2015.

 In June 2018, Smajić was named as the new team manager of Bosnian Premier League club Sloboda Tuzla, while Milenko Bošnjaković became the new manager of Sloboda.
 On 13 July 2018, only eight games before the start of the season, Smajić decided to leave Sloboda, stating that because of his back issues he needed to get a back surgery in Switzerland.

 On 10 June 2019, one year after leaving Sloboda, he came back to the club and became its new team manager, signing a one-year contract.
 Shortly after, Mile Lazarević was announced as the new manager of Sloboda and worked alongside Smajić.
 On 1 October 2019, a few days after Lazarević resigned from his managerial position, Smajić also decided to resign from his position and leave Sloboda for a second time.